 A modern obsession has developed with fats.
 “Low-fat” has become part of the modern culture.
 But there are many misunderstandings about the different types of fats, their impact upon health and their role in therapeutic nutrition.

 Essential Fatty Acids are an essential for health and vitality.
-They cannot be made by your body, so need to be included in your diet.
+They cannot be made by your body, so they need to be included in your diet.
 They are often referred to as the “Good Fats”.

 Essential fatty acids